Skip navigation

 Of course, it's important to note that LGBTQIA+ workplace training should not be a one-time event but an ongoing process integrated into the company culture.
 By providing regular training and education opportunities, you can ensure that all employees have the knowledge and skills necessary to create a welcoming and inclusive workplace for everyone.

-2. Bring people together to learn while celebrating pride month at work.
+2. Bring people together to learn while celebrating Pride Month at work.

 Employees are usually grateful to learn alongside their colleagues and hear stories and lived experiences from incredible instructors.
 From personal stories to advice on having difficult conversations with kids, learning together helps employees feel more inspired and more empowered with the tools to be better allies, parents or loved ones.